-You cannot change a username in the User Profile area.
+You cannot change the username in the User Profile screen.

-You can also change the username inside the WordPress Admin area using a simpler method that requires no messing with code or modifying your WP database.
+You can also change your username inside the WP Admin area using a simpler method that requires no messing with code or modifying your WordPress database.

-We have created a tutorial that shows you how to do this here:
+For a step-by-step tutorial that shows you you how to do this, go here:

 6 – Name > First Name / Last Name

-Just enter your first name and last name into the name fields …
+Just type a first name and last name into the name fields …

 7 – Name > Nickname / Display Name Publicly As